-In some cases, ectopic pregnancies can be treated with oral medications such as Methotrexate, which is typically used for cancer patients.
-This medication stops cell growth inside the fallopian tube so the embryo cannot grow or attach itself to the tissue lining.
+In some cases, ectopic pregnancies can be treated with oral medications such as Methotrexate, which is typically used for treating rheumatoid arthritis, severe psoriasis and certain types of cancer.
+When it comes to using it for ectopic pregnancy, this medication stops cell growth inside the fallopian tube so the embryo cannot grow or attach itself to the tissue lining.
 Ectopic pregnancies have been reversed using this method.
 Up to 80 percent of women are diagnosed before five weeks from conception, and it’s also safe enough that doctors will first try it before recommending surgery, which should only occur if a woman has a sizeable tubal tumor.

 The most common surgery to treat ectopic pregnancy is called salpingectomy, which involves removing one or both of your fallopian tubes where the embryo attached itself.
 This type of procedure can also be done via laparoscopy (minimally invasive surgery with minor incisions).
 Still, this option often requires hospitalization after the operation, and recovery time may take several weeks for complete healing.
 If you have an emergency ectopic pregnancy, doctors will typically recommend immediate surgery since removing the remaining tube is easier if the woman does not undergo treatment fast enough before internal bleeding starts occurring, which is dangerous.

-Ectopic pregnancies are rare but can occur in women with no history of infertility or fallopian tube problems.
-This type of pregnancy requires immediate medical attention since it’s considered a life-threatening condition if not treated promptly enough.
-Symptoms include vaginal bleeding, abdominal pain and cramping, which feels similar to having your period only with the more severe stabbing sensation that sometimes spreads into the back area or gives an illusion of appendicitis pain.
+Ectopic pregnancies are relatively rare, occurring in one in every 50 pregnancies, and while there are risk factors, they can occur in women with no history of infertility or fallopian tube problems.
+This type of pregnancy requires immediate medical attention since it’s considered an emergency life-threatening condition if not treated promptly enough.
+Which is why paying attention to symptoms and causes for concern such as vaginal bleeding, abdominal pain and cramping, is so important for women.